Jagmeet Singh: Environmental policy

-On 31 May 2019 Singh promised that the NDP would build charging stations for electric vehicles at federal buildings and Canada Post locations and offer residents a $600 grant to help pay for home charging stations.
+On May 31, 2019, Singh promised that the NDP would build charging stations for electric vehicles at federal buildings and Canada Post locations and offer residents a $600 grant to help pay for home charging stations.

 Singh initially supported Kitimat's LNG Canada facility supplied by the Coastal GasLink Pipeline in British Columbia that would impact native burial grounds and override unceded lands such as the Wetʼsuwetʼen.
-After the NDP lost Nanaimo in a May 2019 by-election to the Green Party, it took Singh only a week to change his position and then he started opposing the LNG natural gas facility.
-As of May 2019 Singh doesn't support fracking.
+After the NDP lost Nanaimo in a May 2019 by-election to the Green Party, Singh quickly changed his position to oppose the LNG natural gas facility.
+Singh also began opposing fracking following the lost by-election.